Bilibili: Source code leak

-In April 2019, a repository called "Bilibili website backend codes", with a large number of usernames and passwords, was published on GitHub.
+In April 2019, a repository called "Bilibili website back-end codes", with a large number of usernames and passwords, was published on GitHub.
 The repository was taken down by GitHub due to "excessive use of resources".
 The repository amassed more than 6,000 stars in just a few hours.
 However, copies could still be found on GitHub and other platforms.
 Bilibili responded that the leaked code was from an older version of their website and that they had taken "defensive steps to ensure the accident won't compromise user data security".

-Death of an employee in Wuhan

-An employee of Bilibili Content Safety Centre (内容安全中心) in Wuhan subdivisional company died at home on 4 February 2022.
-The employee's work was about censorship.
-The nickname of this person is Muse Muxin (暮色木心).
-He did not go back to the hometown, despite that going back to one's hometown is an important activity in Chinese culture during the spring festival.
-That day, the employee should have gone to work.
-His co-workers did not see him, and subsequently telephoned him.
-After discovering that Muse Muxin had seen the doctor in emergency, his leaders and HR co-workers went to meet him.

-On the morning of 8 February 2022, Bilibili officials visited Wuhan for this event.
-Bilibili regarded Muse Muxin's family members.
-Bilibili planned to employ 1000 censorship workers to decrease the workload.

 Authority misuse

-On 12 January 2025, a Bilibili user claimed that an employee exploited their position to insert malicious code into the platform's web version, causing the user’s account to display blank pages and repeated messages stating, "Your account has been banned."
+On 12 January 2025, a Bilibili user claimed that an employee exploited their position to insert malicious code into the platform's web version, causing the user's account to display blank pages and repeated messages stating, "Your account has been banned."
 The user also shared chat logs showing the employee threatening to ban their account.
 The employee, identified by his surname Ni (倪), reportedly engaged in doxxing and personal retaliation after a disagreement with the user.

 On 16 January, four days later, Bilibili confirmed the misuse of authority, terminated the employee in question, reported the case to regulators, and issued a public apology.
 The company has since removed the malicious code, disciplined related supervisors, and offered the affected user a one-year premium membership as compensation.

-Socially responsible investing
+Charitable efforts

 Bilibili Video Satellite

 Bilibili Video Satellite was launched on 15 September 2019.
-This satellite is developed by CIOMP and it is the first popular science video remote sensing satellite which customized by Chinese internet company.
-Bilibili wants to use this satellite to help uploaders to make more videos, including technology and humanities.
-And use it to excite and keep the new generation of Chinese youth in a curious spirit of exploration.
+This satellite was developed by CIOMP, becoming the first video remote sensing satellite to be customized by a Chinese internet company.
+Bilibili uses this satellite to aid uploaders in video production, particularly in the technology and humanities spaces, with the goal of raising scientific awareness among young audiences.